ggbot-org/ggbot/env/README.md

 -   `UTRUST_API_KEY` and `UTRUST_WEBHOOK_SECRET`: used by Utrust APIs for payments.
 -   `DEPLOY_STAGE`: can be `main`, `next` or `local`.
 It defaults to `local` if not provided.
 -   `JWT_SECRET`: used by APIs for authentication.
+-   `PROJECT_SHORT_NAME`: string used for example as a prefix for resource names.

 # .envrc file